-It is especially important to review your beneficiary designations, as the SECURE Act passed last December made it so that most inherited IRAs now have to be distributed by the end of year 10.
-The entire distribution may be made in year 10; no serial periodic payment required.
+It is especially important to review your beneficiary designations, as the SECURE Act passed in December 2019 made it so that most inherited IRAs now have to be distributed by the end of year 10.
 Keep in mind that naming a trust as beneficiary does not convey the same asset protection features that it previously did.
+Proposed Treasury Regulations interpreting the SECURE Act would require certain beneficiaries to take annual distributions each year over the 10-year period.
+This would mean that these beneficiaries would not be able to delay distributions until the end of the 10th year.
+IRS guidance issued in July 2023 extends the effective date of this proposal until at least 2024.
+Given the uncertainty that remains about this, you should consult with your tax advisor in determining the most appropriate course of action given your situation.